DuxVictorum/learnshell/learnawk/notes-01.md

 ## Arrays
 Arrays in awk are not like what you may be used to from other languages.
 Awk has something called "associative arrays."
 Instead of identifying an entry in an array by means of an index number, you can identify it by *any string you want to associate with it*.
 That's right -- instead of numbers, **awk uses a string as the index of an array**.
 This is really useful and can simplify array operations tremendously.
+But it can take some getting used to.

-For example,
+For example, let's say that you wanted to look at the files in a given directory and figure out how many were created in each month.
+When you run `ls -al`, the sixth column gives you the month.

 ## Numeric Expressions